 Yikes!
 Not that school — I mean the fun kind.
 There are lots of opportunities to take day courses in Umbria which can be customized for family groups.
 Try learning how to make ravioli and tiramisù with a local cook who knows how to get even the young ones rolling out dough.
 Enroll your family in Perugina’s School of Chocolate (see, I told you I meant the fun kind) for a day of making delectable desserts.
 Head out with a guide and dog to sniff out truffles in the Umbrian woods.
 Bring out the artist in everyone by creating your own majolica pieces with a master in Deruta.

 With a little creativity, research, and advance planning, in Umbria you can experience one of your memorable — and fun – family trips.
 Come and discover what Italy’s Green Heart has to offer!

 Need help planning a trip to Umbria or anywhere else in Italy?
 Our Family Vacation Planning Service can help!
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!